romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization's administrator wants to enable Dependabot alerts for all private repositories within their organization.
+Q: An organization's administrator wants to enable Dependabot alerts for all private repositories within their organization.
 What permission level is required to perform this action?
 <details><summary>Show the answer</summary><p>

 - **Organization owner**